KDE/documentation-develop-kde-org/content/hig/layout_and_nav.md

 <!-- TODO: picture of some PlaMo compatible app with a navigation sidebar or something -->

-Regardless of which navigational control is used, on the desktop place the most important or commonly-accessed destinations in the top/leading position.
-On mobile, place them on the bottom to maintain optimal thumb-reachability.
+Regardless of which navigational control is used, ensure that the view your app shows at launch is represented as its first item so users can easily get there again.

 ## Tools and functionality